Archive for the ‘Science’ Category

 PostHeaderIcon Being Disagreeable

 I have a well-earned reputation as a contrarian.
-In part, this is a result of my extreme “missmatcher” (a NLP input filter sort) mind.
-Where most people, being “matchers,” compare new data with what is already known looking for similarities, my mind automatically looks for differences.
-Ask me to compare similar objects, and my mind will assume that it is being asked to report all the things that are different about them, while a strong matcher will report all the characteristics they notice they have in common.
+In part, this is a result of my extreme ‘mismatcher’ (a NLP input filter sort) mind.
+Where most people, being ‘matchers,’ compare new data with what is already known, looking for similarities, my mind automatically looks for differences.
+Ask me to compare similar objects (e.g. a few coins), and my mind will assume that it is being asked to report all the things that are different about them, while a strong matcher will report all the noticed characteristics they have in common.
 Submit a new idea, and it will immediately search for the hidden flaw that dooms it as unworkable, no matter how good it initially sounds.

-This trait has driven collegues around the bend over the years; but it has also saved a lot of wasted time, effort, and grief.
+This trait has driven colleagues around the bend over the years; but it has also saved a lot of wasted time, effort, and grief.
 In a business meeting, someone will present a great sounding idea and everyone else jumps aboard with enthusiasm – until the contrarian in their midst asks, “Have you considered {hidden flaw}…,” which renders it stillborn.
-In my own enterprises, I had to learn to bite my tongue when the flaws were inconsequential, in order not to dampen employees enthusiasm for inovation.
+In my own enterprises, I had to learn to bite my tongue when the flaws were inconsequential, in order not to dampen employees’ enthusiasm for innovation.

 Naturally, this affliction appears in my writing and can be a turnoff to readers.
 I really enjoy debate on forums and in comment sections, so it was with pleasure that I encountered a flawless little essay by Paul Graham entitled “How to Disagree.”: